DongzeHE/scpca-docs/docs/processing_information.md

 Any cell barcodes that appeared only in CITE-seq data were discarded.
 Cell barcodes that were present only in the RNA-seq data (i.e., did _not_ appear in the CITE-seq data) were assigned zero counts for all ADTs.
 When cells were [filtered based on RNA-seq content](#filtering-cells) after quantification, the CITE-seq count matrix was filtered to match.

+### Processed CITE-seq data

+An ambient profile representing antibody-derived tag (ADT) proportions present in the ambient solution is calculated from the `_unfiltered.rds` object using [`DropletUtils::ambientProfileEmpty()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/ambientProfileEmpty.html).
+This ambient profile, along with negative control information, if present, is then as input to calculate quality-control statistics using [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html).
+Cells identified by `DropletUtils::cleanTagCounts()` as having high levels of ambient contamination and/or negative control tags are are removed from all counts matrices present in the `_processed.rds` file.
+The RNA count matrix was filtered to match, such that the same cells are present in all RNA and CITE-seq counts matrices.

+Log-normalized ADT counts are calculated using [median-based normalization](http://bioconductor.org/books/3.16/OSCA.advanced/integrating-with-protein-abundance.html#cite-seq-median-norm), again making use of the baseline ambient profile.
+Importantly, this process may fail if any calculated median size factors have a value of 0, in which case log-normalized ADT counts are not provided in the `_processed.rds` object.

 ## Multiplexed libraries